munificent/craftinginterpreters/book/statements-and-state.md

 ```

 Thus, if there isn't an initializer, we set the value to `null`, which is the
 Java representation of Lox's `nil` value.
+Then we tell the environment to bind
+the variable to that value.

-To evaluate a variable expression:
+Next, to evaluate a variable expression:

 ^code visit-variable

-It simply forwards to the environment which, as you already say, does the heavy
+It simply forwards to the environment which does the heavy lifting around making
-lifting around making sure the variable is defined.
-With that, we've got
+sure the variable is defined.
+With that, we've got rudimentary variables
-rudimentary variables working.
+working.
 Try this out:

 ```lox
 var a = 1;